-Unless noted, all checks shall be made payable to the Town of Paxton
+Unless noted, all checks shall be made payable to the Town of Paxton engineering or other expert consultation is deemed necessary to review the application for Permit.

 After the Fact Applications are double the normal filing fee except when an emergency certification was issued.